bradeneast/bradeneast.com/blog/_published/Styling pseudo elements with vanilla javascript - the easy way.md

 }
 ```

-Everything is looking great, until we decide we want to animate the waves as the user scrolls.
+Everything is looking great, until we decide we want to animate the background as the user scrolls.

 ![squidward dancing gif](/images/blog/squidward-dance.gif)